EPPlusSoftware/EPPlus/SECURITY.md

 | < 4.3   | :x:                |Deprecated/unsupported versions|2020-12-31|

 ## Security update policy
 Security patches will be provided via new revisions released in our public Nuget feed.
 One patch for each supported major version/the two latest minor versions will be provided.
+[Subscribe to our newsletter](https://epplussoftware.com/en/Home/Newsletter) to get updates from EPPlus Software.

 ## Reporting a Vulnerability